Enterprise-CMCS/macpro-base-template/docs/docs/z-new-project-creation.md

             </a>
             ``` and replace with the CodeClimate badge block you copied from CodeClimate in a previous step.
         - Update the text in the Overview and Contributing sections, as appropriate.
+    - Open and edit the project's top level package.json file to be accurate.
+Updates should include name, description, repository.url, and homepage.
     - Open and edit the Jekyll config file, docs/_config.yml.
 Rather than list each place where a value might need replacing/updating, we recommend you walk through this file in detail.
 It's a config file, so most of it's information will need updating.
-    - Update the docs site overview, located at docs/docs/overview.md - subsection Overview.  we recommend reusing the overview you put in the README
+    - Update the docs site overview information, located at docs/docs/overview.md - subsection Overview.  we recommend reusing the overview you put in the README
     - Commit and push all changes to your new repository, and check the GitHub Actions for success.

 ### Conclusion